Bochum: History

 Bochum dates from the 9th century, when Charlemagne set up a royal court at the junction of two important trade routes.
 It was first officially mentioned in 1041 as Cofbuokheim in a document of the archbishops of Cologne.
 In 1321, Count Engelbert II von der Marck granted Bochum a town charter, but the town remained insignificant until the 19th century, when the coal mining and steel industries emerged in the Ruhr area, leading to the growth of the entire region.
 In the early 19th century it was part of the Grand Duchy of Berg, a client state of France, then it passed to Prussia following the Napoleonic Wars in 1815, and in 1871 it became part of the German Empire.
 The population of Bochum increased from about 4,500 in 1850 to 100,000 in 1904.
 Bochum acquired city status, incorporating neighbouring towns and villages.
 Additional population gains came from immigration, primarily from Poland.
 Bochum was the main center of the Polish community of the Ruhr, being the seat of various Polish organizations and enterprises.
 The Poles were subjected to anti-Polish policies aimed at Germanisation, and the Central Office for Monitoring the Polish Movement in the Rhine-Westphalian Industrial District (Zentralstelle fur Uberwachung der Polenbewegung im Rheinisch-Westfalischen Industriebezirke) was established by the German authorities in Bochum in 1909.

 Ruhr occupation

-Bochum was occupied by French troops in January 1923 and remained under French military control until midd July 1925.
+Bochum was occupied by French troops in January 1923 and remained under French military control until mid July 1925.